tanchunsiong/Arduino-ESP8266-Secure-Azure-Event-Hub-Client/README.md

         cloud.sasExpiryDate = 1737504000;    // Expires Wed, 22 Jan 2025 00:00:00 GMT (defaults to Expires Wed, 22 Jan 2025 00:00:00 GMT)
     }

 You will also need to input your event hub name in the Publish.ino file.
+If you have followed the above example, you can use "eventhubdevices" below.

     // Azure Event Hub settings
     const char* EVENT_HUB_END_POINT ="/<youreventhubname>/publishers/sender/messages";